Runroom/runroom-packages/packages/sortable-behavior-bundle/README.md

 ];
 ```

+## Usage

+...(Here we should explain how to use the bundle with default options)

+...(Show full config options)

+...(Show alternative like the drag and drop)

 ### Use a draggable list instead of up/down buttons

 In order to use a draggable list instead of up/down buttons, change the template in the `move` action to `@RunroomSortableBehavior/sort.html.twig`.